Safari Lee uses music, paint, film, and objects to explore the odd and the other.

 In 2019, Safari completed a Bachelor of Visual Arts (Honours) at the University of Sydney’s Sydney College of the Arts, majoring in Screen Arts with additional electives from the Sydney Conservatorium of Music.
-Safari is particularly grateful to the family of Jerome de Costa and Zelda Stedman for scholarships she received during her studies.
+Safari is particularly grateful to the family of Jerome de Costa and Zelda Stedman for the four scholarships she received during her studies.

 Safari’s first job after school was as a trumpet player in a Latin American ensemble named Musico Groupo Caribe.
 She also played double bass in an orchestra as a child, which led to the transition to fretless electric bass.
 Safari has been playing in bands with Lazy Susan’s Paul Andrews and Alannah Russack of The Hummingbirds, both of whom Safari has greatly respected for many years and is thrilled to join on stage.
-She also appears on The Aerial Maps latest album to be released later in 2020.
-Her songwriting, like her musical taste is hard to pin like a moth on an entomologists board.
+She also appears on The Aerial Maps latest album.
+Her songwriting, like her musical taste is hard to pin like a moth on an entomologist’s board.
 Rather, it flaps around, bumping into the lightglobe of pop, then flops down to catch breath in the shadows of grunge.
 She does like fabulous oddballs and quirksters, with many of her favourites coming from the art-music and post-punk eras of last century.

 Safari’s short films have been selected for screening at international film festivals and she is currently working on her first album and accompanying video clips.